xwiki-contrib/application-interactive-link-visualizer/PROGRESS.md

 - [X] Make the `Type` Facet field force to show only Documents
 - [X] Enable `Tags` type Facet field
 - [X] Override query limit to 1000

-## Upcoming tasks
+- [X] Empty search should also display the default graph

+## What is left

 - [ ] Add a fullscreen button for the visualisation
-- [ ] Empty search should also display the default graph
+- [ ] Add zoom-in & zoom-out buttons
 - [ ] Translations: implement the `Localization Module` in order to generate key-value pairs that will allow the possibility of translation of the application pages

 <!--